Lucille P. Markey: Thoroughbred racing

 She inherited Calumet Farm on the death of her husband and ran it successfully for more than thirty years.
 Under her guidance, Calumet Farm won the Kentucky Derby four times, with Hill Gail (1952), Iron Liege (1957), Tim Tam (1958), and Forward Pass (1968).
 [The stable won the Derby four times previously under Warren Wright, Sr.'s ownership, with Whirlaway (1941), Pensive (1944), Citation (1948), and Ponder (1949).]
 Among her other horses, in 1977 her filly Our Mims (named after her second husband's daughter, Melinda) won the Eclipse Award as the American Champion Three-Year-Old Filly, in 1979 another filly, Davona Dale, won the Triple Tiara of Thoroughbred Racing (as well as finishing fourth in the 1979 Travers Stakes against colts), and in 1981 still another filly, Before Dawn, was voted the Eclipse Award as the American Champion Two-Year-Old Filly.

 On September 27, 1952, Lucille Wright married screenwriter Admiral Gene Markey.
 With her new husband, she divided her time between Lexington, Kentucky, Miami Beach and Saratoga Springs.
 She owned a Yorkshire Terrier, Timmy Tammy, and carried the dog with her in her purse everywhere she went - even on airplanes.
 It has been speculated that Calumet's outstanding thoroughbred Tim Tam was named after the dog, but this has never been absolutely proven.
 Among her hobbies were needlepoint and collecting statues of eagles.
 In 18th-century Kentucky, eagles were widely believed to be a symbol of good luck.

 In 1978, when Calumet Farm's outstanding three-year-old colt Alydar (named for Prince Aly Khan, and half-brother of Our Mims), ran in the Bluegrass States at Keeneland the Markeys (due to their failing health) were brought to the rail to watch him run.
 Alydar won in a time of 1:49.60.
 Admiral Markey died in 1980.

 Death and legacy

 She established the Lucille P. Markey Charitable Trust.
 The Trust's aims were to benefit basic medical research.
-The University of Virginia's Molecular Biology Institute is among the many recipients of grants from the Trust.
+The University of Virginia's Molecular Biology Institute and the UC Santa Cruz RNA Center are among the many recipients of grants from the Trust.